 Brazil is the land of samba, caipirinhas, and sandy beaches.
 It’s a country exploding in color, culture, and heat.
-We spent six weeks in Rio de Janeiro with our two pups and can’t wait to return.
+We spent six weeks in Brazil with our two pups and can’t wait to return.
 Besides being an amazing destination for human travelers, it’s also incredibly dog friendly.
-The city is packed with dogs, pet stores, and groomers, and that combined with great weather and plenty of outdoor activities makes it an unbeatable destination for you and your dog.
-So grab your pup, jump on a plane, and head to one of the most magical cities in the world.
-Here is our guide to flying to Brazil with dogs in cabin.
+Big cities, like Rio de Janeiro and São Paulo, are packed with dogs, pet stores, and groomers, and that combined with great weather and plenty of outdoor activities makes it an unbeatable destination for you and your dog.
+So grab your pup, jump on a plane, and head to one of the most magical countries in the world.
+Here is our guide to bringing your dog to Brazil and flying in cabin.
 We’re sharing it step by step, so you can go too!

 Step 1: Country Requirements